Now have the power to do open ended search for flights based on regions

 Introducing Google Flights – Explore:

-- SkyScanner.net used to be a site that had a neat concept of being able to pick “Anywhere” in the TO: field of the search but it just wasn’t snappy and left a lot to be desired.
+- SkyScanner is a site that has a neat concept of being able to pick “Everywhere” in the TO: field of the search and for a long time it was the only one that offered it.

 - Google has now made it possible to do the following:

 - From one particular location you can chose a destination that isn’t specific to a city or airport.

 - You can now search: YYZ -> United States or YYZ -> Europe or YYZ -> South East Asia.

 - You get this awesome day by day bar graph breakdown with the lowest price highlighted and average price in the form of a dotted line.

 - It’s seriously so dead easy to use.